tristantbg/kirby-resize-on-demand-plugin/README.md

 The MD5 hash at the end of the image name is intended for cache-busting.
 (See _Recommendations_ below).
 So if you replace the original image, the hash changes and the browser will request a new resized image instead of loading a cached version.

-If the original image is renamed, replaced or deleted, any obsolete resized images will be removed.
-In addition, if a page is moved or deleted, the directory with the resized images will be removed.
+If the original image is renamed, replaced or deleted via the panel, any obsolete resized images will be removed.
+In addition, if a page is moved or deleted via the panel, the directory with the resized images will be removed.

 #### Limitations and Security: